twobin/react-lazyload/README.md

 Say if you want to preload a module even if it's 100px below the viewport (user have to scroll 100px more to see this module), you can set `offset` props to `100`.
 On the other hand, if you want to delay loading a module even if it's top edge has already appeared at viewport, set `offset` props to negative number will make it delay loading.

 If you provide this props with array like `[200, 200]`, it will set top edge offset and bottom edge offset respectively.

-### scroll

-Type: Bool Default: true

-ONLY SET THIS TO `false` IF YOU SET `wheel` PROPS `true`.

-### wheel

-Type: Bool Default: false

-For overflow containers, scroll event not propagated to `window`, so you should use `wheel` props to make LazyLoad listen `wheel` event instead of `scroll`.
-Check [this demo](https://jasonslyvia.github.io/react-lazyload/examples/overflow.html) for detail.

-### resize

-Type: Bool Default: false

-Respond to `resize` event, set it to `true` if you do need LazyLoad listen resize event.

-**NOTICE** If you tend to support legacy IE, set this props carefully, refer to [this question](http://stackoverflow.com/questions/1852751/window-resize-event-firing-in-internet-explorer) for further reading.

 ## Props added to children